Awlas/openwsn-iotlab/README.md

 # Usage

-To execute the whole experiment pipeline:
+It executes the following pipeline:

-- one random subdirectory per experiment to save the log files + the sqlite DB
+- creation of a random subdirectory per experiment to save the log files + the sqlite DB
 - experiment reservation ([https://www.iot-lab.info/](https://www.iot-lab.info/)) with the right set of motes
 - compilation with the right parameters
 - flashing the motes (first one = DAGroot)